leemings98-source/RetailSales/README.md

 Before starting the analysis a rudimentary cleaning of the data was done first such as cleaning up the duplicates as well as standardizing some of the data via excel before proceeding to a variety of checks and data familiarization in SQL.

-Click [*here*](https://drive.google.com/file/d/19nchITkHaSc_gpCQ88CPJWE7F-PJrp6o/view?usp=sharing) for the SQL queries used to examine, analyze and polish the dataset....
-Actually I think I should make another repository for this....?...I'll do it once I'm done with this then...
+Click [*here*](https://drive.google.com/file/d/19nchITkHaSc_gpCQ88CPJWE7F-PJrp6o/view?usp=sharing) for the SQL queries used to examine, analyze and polish the dataset.

 ## Overview findings
 The company's profit has been alternating between a 3m increase and decrease after the year 2020, hovering between earning around 9m and 11m.
 Key Point Indicators have shown year-over-year Electronics' domination over the best selling category staying at an all time high.
 Managing to earn a *minimum of 32%* to a *maximum of 49%* of *total profit* over the 5 year period.